Skip to main content

 “You and I will perish in our motherland.
 In different ways, maybe.
 But together.”
 He held her hand.

-“I promised you seven lives together in our wedding Jiwa.
+“I promised you seven lives together in our wedding, Jiwa.
 A Rajput keeps his promises.”
 He smiled away his tears as she hugged him more tightly for the night.
-A new day meant a day lesser now.
+A new day meant a day less now.

 The day started with a meeting at the Kumbha Palace Ranimahal.

-“ We all know that the war is impending and our strength is not enough to face them.”
-Sajjan Bai’s voice was firm at the women “We know what to do as Rajputanis.
-We have been prepared for Jauhar ever since we are born and we will not let down our motherland and our self esteems”
+“ We all know that the war is impending, and our strength is not enough to face them.”
+Sajjan Bai’s voice was firm with the women, “We know what to do as Rajputanis.
+We have been prepared for Jauhar ever since we were born, and we will not let down our motherland and our self-esteem.”

 “Jai Bhavani.”
 Echoed through the Ranimahal as each woman smiled through the scary moments.